TommosTools/TommosTools/packages/contextors/README.md

  - **Contextors are efficient and stable.** A contextor will always produce the same output given the same input values.
  - **Contextors are composable.** They can be used as inputs to other contextors.
- - **Contextors can be parameterized.** The combining function can accept an extra parameter alongside the other input values.
+ - **Contextors can be parameterized.** A contextor's combining function can accept an extra parameter alongside the context-dependent input values.

 ## Basic Usage